oatlog/oatlog/doc/planning_report/main.typ

 == Query planning

-If generic join is used, a query plan is a permutation of variables, and an ordering of the constraints when picking the variables.
+If generic join is used, a query plan is a permutation of variables and an ordering of the constraints when picking the variables.
-With some cost estimate of a query plan, exhaustive search might work for up to 5-10 variables.
+With some cost estimate of a query plan, exhaustive search might work only for up to 5-10 variables.
-Additionally, to minimize the number of indexes, rules need to be optimized globally, meaning we have a combinatorial explosion.
+Additionally, minimizing the number of indexes globally requires optimizing join order globally which causes a combinatorial explosion.

-Therefore, heuristics are needed, one option is to create many locally good query plans for each rule and then pick a set of query plans that minimize total number of indexes.
+Therefore, some heuristics are needed.
+One option is to create many locally good query plans for each rule and then pick a set of query plans that minimize the total number of indexes.
 A problem is that to get algorithmically optimal performance, query plans need to be dynamic depending on the relative sizes of tables at runtime.

 == Algorithmic worst-case bounds as guidance

-Worst-case optimal joins and extraction with a bounded treewidth have been shown to have algorithmically optimal solutions @optimaljoin @relationalematching @fastextract @egraphcircuit.
+Worst-case optimal joins and extraction with bounded treewidth have been shown to have algorithmically optimal solutions @optimaljoin @relationalematching @fastextract @egraphcircuit.
-This means we should not focus on finding better algorithms to these same problems, but instead focus on
+This means we should not focus on finding better algorithms for these same problems, but instead focus on
 - constant factor improvements
 - improvements on practical, average cases using heuristics